amrios/z370-g_vanilla/README.md

 * SSDT-EC-USBX
 * SSDT-PLUG

 Note that if you use SSDTTime, you will only get SSDT-EC.
-The guide will talk about grabbing a SSDT-USBX.aml that you can use, but I just modified my SSDT based on the sample file on GitHub.
-There aren't really any modifications, just make sure you brackets are balanced.
-The `Scope (\_SB.PCI0.LPCB)` is inside of `Scope (\_SB)` from the sample.
+You can just use the sample file provided, there are no modifications needed.

 ## Annotated Steps
-You should follow [OpenCore Desktop Guide](https://dortania.github.io/OpenCore-Desktop-Guide/) and use this guide to supplement.
+You should follow [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide) and use this guide to supplement.
 ### Obtaining MacOS
 Note that downloading an image of macOS from an unofficial source can be dangerous.
-Check hashsums to avoid tampered images.
+Check hashsums to avoid tampered images. gibmacOS seems to be the standard way of retrieval these days.
-### Adding Base Files
+### Adding the Base OpenCore Files
 Our CPU codename is Coffee Lake.
-You'll want to follow the removal part since our goal is to make our modification as small as possible.
-You can add OpenCanopy if you want.
-I found some of the tools useful, so I kept some.
+The key concern for this section is to remove the unecessary files that aren't needed for our system or purpose.
+For my logic, I kept the tools since I use it to debug the machine, kept OpenCanopy to have a nice graphical interface that tries to simulate a real Mac on bootup, AudioDxe to get the chime on boot, and the Ps2 files since I still use a PS2 keyboard.
 #### Kexts
 I'll provide the reasoning why I chose each Kext or Kext Package.
 * **VirtualSMC**
 macOS requires a SMC to boot to verify if the hardware is genuine.
 This emulates one.
-You should use the following kext unless warranted.
+You should use the following kext unless you know what you are doing
 > 1. VirtualSMC
 >This is the main package to emulate the SMC
 > 2. SMCProcessor